antu99g/Store/README.md

 # Store

-This is an e-commerce website built using react.
+This is an e-commerce website built using React in TypeScript.
 This app uses a `nodeJS` api.
 Payment is integrated with stripe.

 ## Tech Stack